-Under the 'bring-forward' option, generally people under 65 years of age at the start of the financial year can bring forward three years' entitlements to nonconcessional contributions based on the annual cap limits above.
-However, from 1 July 2021 individuals with total superannuation balances of \$1.48 million or more (2021/22) have reduced or no access to the bring forward rule.
-If you receive an excess concessional or non-concessional contribution determination from the ATO, you should not elect for amounts to be released from the Plan.
-The Fund is unable to process a release authority from the ATO because you will not have an accumulation interest in the Product.
+If you receive a Division 293 tax assessment or an excess concessional or non-concessional contribution determination from the ATO, you should not elect for amounts to be released from the Plan.
+The Fund is unable to process a release authority from the ATO because you will not have an accumulation interest in the Plan.